SCAN cursor [MATCH pattern] [COUNT count] [TYPE type]

 It is important to note that the TYPE filter is also applied after elements are retrieved from the database, so the option does not reduce the amount of work the server has to do to complete a full iteration, and for rare types you may receive no elements in many iterations.

 It is possible for an infinite number of clients to iterate the same collection at the same time, as the full state of the iterator is in the cursor, that is obtained and returned to the client at every call.
 No server side state is taken at all.

 Since there is no state server side, but the full state is captured by the cursor, the caller is free to terminate an iteration half-way without signaling this to the server in any way.
 An infinite number of iterations can be started and never terminated without any issue.

 Calling SCAN with a corrupted cursor

-Calling SCAN with a broken, negative, out of range, or otherwise invalid cursor, will result into undefined behavior but never into a crash.
-What will be undefined is that the guarantees about the returned elements can no longer be ensured by the SCAN implementation.
+SCAN with a broken, negative, out of range, or otherwise invalid cursor, will result in undefined behavior but never in a crash.
+What will be undefined is that the guarantees about the returned elements can no longer be ensured by the

 The only valid cursors to use are:

 - The cursor value of 0 when starting an iteration.

 - The cursor returned by the previous call to SCAN in order to continue the iteration.

 SCAN algorithm is guaranteed to terminate only if the size of the iterated collection remains bounded to a given maximum size, otherwise iterating a collection that always grows may result into